Nursing Compact States 2023 | Nursing Licensure Compact (NLC)

-The Nursing Licensure Compact (NLC) allows licensed nurses around the U.S. to work in other states that take part in the compact with just one license, called a multistate license.
-Currently, 36 states and two territories are on the list of NLC jurisdictions.
-An additional two states are in the process of carrying out NLC status.
+The Nurse Licensure Compact (NLC) allows nurses in the U.S. to practice in other states with a multistate license.
+Currently, 38 states and two territories are on the list of NLC jurisdictions.

 What Is the Nurse Licensure Compact?

-The NLC is an agreement among states to honor one another's nursing licenses.
-In other words, if you earn a nursing license in one of the nursing compact states, you can use it in a participating state without having to apply for a license in that state.
+The NLC is an agreement among states to allow nurses to practice with a multi-state license.
+If you earn a nursing license in one of the nursing compact states, you can use it in a participating state without applying for another license.

 However, if you change your primary state of residence, you must apply for a license in your new state.
-Because each state has its own criteria to maintain licensure, nurses should check for individual requirements from their primary state board of nursing.
+Because each state has its own criteria for maintaining licensure, nurses should check for individual requirements from their state board of nursing.

-This applies to registered nurses, licensed practical nurses, and nurse educators.
+This applies to registered nurses (RNs), licensed practical nurses (LPNs), and nurse educators.
 Because most states require nurse educators to be licensed in the state where their students are located, having a multistate license means that they can teach remote students in NLC states.

 The NLC means that nurses have more geographic flexibility.
 This helps nurses who work in multistate health systems and travel nurses.
 It also benefits participating states and their employers since they can hire nurses from other Nurse Licensure Compact states.
 Removing the need to apply for new licenses results in a more streamlined process and less paperwork for state boards of nursing in NLC states.